<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Military Millennials as Home Buyers

-For those leaving active service or retiring soon, they’ll find themselves competing in a seller’s market with a small inventory to choose from.
+Those leaving active service or retiring soon will find themselves competing in a seller’s market with a small inventory to choose from.
 The age group as a whole is trying to find a place to call a permanent home, and they’ll contend with creeping interest rates and competition from non-military buyers.

 Because Millennials had difficulty saving for various reasons: student loan debt, lagging wages, and insufficient military spouse employment, a 20% down payment is likely to be difficult to secure.
 This is where a VA Loan will look increasingly more attractive, as the down payment isn’t required.